-1. Brainstorm your goals and ideas: Write you goals and ideas to see how far you have come.
+1. Brainstorm your goals and ideas: Write your goals and ideas to see how far you have come.
 If you haven’t completed some of your goals write them down in detail and think about what you need to achieve these goals.
 After that arrange your goals by categories with deadlines.
 When you organize your goals and ideas it will help you see what you want to reevaluate.
-I will go more in detail about this part of the process in the upcoming posts.
+I will go more into detail about this part of the process in the upcoming posts.

 2. Get more organized: Many of us use smartphones on a daily basis to stay connected and organized.
 My favorite app to use is Evernote.
 It is basically a digital notebook, but more.
 You can use it to organize, write notes, reports, documents or anything else you want to write.
 It is a good way to keep track during the different stages of your writing process.

 3. Start keeping a journal: When I was in middle school through high school I kept a diary and it was a nice way to write about what I did for that day.
 I have changed from using a diary to a journal.
 By using a journal you can check yourself to see how your plan for success is going and reevaluate a goal if necessary.
 Even if you are a fan of using digital apps such as Evernote, going back to the basics with a journal and pen will keep you on your toes.
 If you write something down in permanent ink you are more likely to do it.

 4. Read more books: Sometimes we may find ourselves reading only field-specific material and forget to enjoy reading a book at our leisure.
 For the past few months, I have challenged myself to go to the library more frequently to check out some new books to read.
 I enjoy the brisk walk to the library and see what books are available.
 I just finished reading The Panic Virus by Seth Mnookin and enjoyed it.
 I’m not sure what book I want to read next.
 I’m heading to the library this week.
 What book are you reading?